 When considering a location for an aboveground storage tank, it is important to think about the proximity of natural waters such as drinking water wells, ponds, storm or sanitary sewers, and wetlands.
 Owners should take into account distance, weather conditions, soil conditions, and volume of materials stored when deciding where to install their tank.

 Corrosion can quickly lead to leaks or worse so preventing it from occurring in the first place is of tantamount importance.
-Options to consider include installing tank on concrete slabs, investing in a double-walled storage tank model, and elevating the tank.
+Options to consider include installing a tank on concrete slabs, investing in a double-walled storage tank model, and elevating the tank.